 San Sebastian is home to many Michelin starred restaurants and is meant to be Spain´s gastronomy capital.
 Besides fine dining, you will be able to find lots of bars that specialize in pintxos.
 Pintxos are the way locals in the Basque country refer to Tapas.
 A pintxo is a stick from where you will grab the pintxo, and on many bars you will still today show the number of sticks you have to pay the bill.

-Mediterranean in its nature and ingredientes, has some typical dishes that make it stand out.
+Probably the best advertising for Catalan gastronomy is the Boqueria Market at the heart of La Rambla in Barcelona.
+Mediterranean in its nature and ingredients, has some typical dishes that make it stand out.
 Dishes like Escalivada or the Exqueisada de Bacalao make extensive use of vegetables (and cod in the second case).
 Other tradicional dishes include black rice, Esudella i carn d`olla (a stew served in winter time), botifarra sausage, anec amb perez (duck with pears) or cargols.
 Catalan wines have evolved enormously in recent years and from traditional cava many more wine regions have appeared.
 Priorat is best for red wines.
-Despite we believe the best of Catalan gastronomy is to be found in rural area, you will be able to enjoy top catalan restaurants in Barcelona too.
+Despite we believe the best of Catalan gastronomy is to be found in rural area, you will be able to enjoy top catalan restaurants in Barcelona too and also discover local food at some of the food markets in Barcelona (La Boqueria is the most famous one, but there are other fantastic food markets in Barcelona worth visiting, less touristic and where more locals enjoy their daily shopping)

 Andalusia, in the South of Spain, is a land of white villages and impressive cities like Seville, Cordoba or Granada.